big spender

 textis a text string, which can be plain text or a link

-These strings are displayed on your promotional page, and optionally, on your product info page if you customize the file includes/templates/custom/templates/tpl_big_chooser_marketing.php
+These strings are displayed on your promotional page, and optionally, on your product info page if you customize the file includes/templates/YOUR_TEMPLATE/templates/tpl_big_chooser_marketing.php They can also be shown on your shopping cart and checkout shipping pages using Big Upsell.

 Parameters - set_deal_id